Highlights of Syria

 Day 2 - Baalbek - Ksara – Damascus

 Passing through the vine growing region of the Bekaa Valley, we head to Lebanon’s greatest Roman treasure and one of the wonders of the ancient world, Baalbek.
-We also visit Chateau Ksara, the most famous winery in the region, dating back to the 19thcentury.
+We also visit Chateau Ksara, the most famous winery in the region, dating back to the 19th century.
 We taste some of the local wines before crossing the border into Syria and continuing to Damascus for the night.
 Overnight Beit Zafran Hotel de Charme or similar.
 (B)

 Day 3 - Damascus